kganser/simpljs-assets/README.md

 # simpljs-assets
-Static assets for Simpl.js apps
+Static assets for Simpl.js apps.
+See http://simpljs.com/blog/hosting-your-apps-static-content-on-github for details.